 Another relic from the reign of Emperor Justinian I, the Basilica cistern dates to 532 AD and was used to store water for the city of Constantinople.
 Today, the echoey subterranean cavern contains only a shallow pool to illustrate its former purpose.

-As you wander between the 332 columns that make up the space, keep an eye out for the Medusa head bases.
-These intricately sculpted gorgon faces were, like the rest of the structure, pillaged from other nearby ancient ruins but have become the subject of their own set of legends.
+As you wander between the 336 columns that make up the space, keep an eye out for the Medusa head bases.
+These intricately sculpted gorgon faces, like the rest of the structure, were pillaged from nearby ancient ruins but have become the subject of their own legends.

 Topkapi Palace